vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 9. [Merge Two Sorted Lists](https://leetcode.com/problems/merge-two-sorted-lists/description/)

 This problem is very similar to the ```merge(A, B)``` operation from the merge sort.
-Except, it is applied to Linked Lists instead of arrays.
+But instead of merging arrays, we’re merging linked lists! 🔗

 #### Code:
 ```